open-telemetry/oteps/text/0003-measure-metric-type.md

 - Does the measurement represent a quantity of something?
 Is it also non-negative?
 - Is the sum a matter of primary interest?
-- Is the event count of primary interest?
+- Is the event count a matter of primary interest?
 - Is the distribution (p50, p99, etc.) a matter of primary interest?

 The specification will be updated with the following guidance.